 - Publish our action plan, inventory, and periodic progress reports.

 To help to achieve the goals the University formed the Climate Change Task Force (CCTF), today is known as the Climate Action Steering Committee (CASC).
 University leadership charged the shared governance CCTF with the development, oversite, and promotion of campus actions to achieve the ACUPCC commitment.
 The CCTF worked with campus stakeholders to complete a greenhouse gas inventory and to establish the University’s first Climate Action Plan.
 The CAP established 2007 as the University’s baseline year for greenhouse gas emissions.
 Based on the data and projections available at the time, the University adopted the year 2075 as our carbon neutrality date.
+However, by the 2020 CAP update, it was clear that UMBC could achieve carbon neutrality at (or before) 2050.

 Our Climate Action Progress